Bowfishing combines archery and fishing, rapidly gaining popularity as an outdoor activity.

 B. Budget

-- Premium Setups: Compound bows with more advanced features, such as customizable draw weights and user-friendly grips, are the ideal choice for enthusiasts and serious bow fishers.
+- Premium Setups: Compound bows with more advanced features, such as customizable draw weights and user-friendly grips, are ideal for enthusiasts and serious bow fishers.
 The best performance is meant for high-end spin cast reels and hybrid arrows made of carbon and fiberglass.

 C. Target Species